neil-morrison44/MiSTer_tty2pico/README.md

 ## TODO
 - I'd like to have more default logos & have the error states (missing image, image too large) show something visually
 - I'll design a case for the Pi Pico & gc9a01 and add the `.stl`s here
+- Could do my own updater & watch script rather than piggybacking off of tty2oled
+- Custom PCB?
+Probably a bit much.

 ## Libs
 - Uses https://github.com/russhughes/gc9a01py with some tweaks to add `@micropython.native` to a couple of methods & remove the unused text rendering